 Trail description

 Sentinel Pass stands as one of Banff National Park's most rewarding alpine adventures, delivering the kind of mountain scenery that defines the Canadian Rockies.
-This moderately challenging hike takes you from the iconic turquoise waters of Moraine Lake through golden larch forests to a high mountain pass where the views stretch endlessly across some of Alberta's most dramatic peaks.
+This challenging hike takes you from the iconic turquoise waters of Moraine Lake through golden larch forests to a high mountain pass where the views stretch endlessly across some of Alberta's most dramatic peaks.

+The round-trip distance is 11.6 kilometers with approximately 750-817 meters of elevation gain, typically requiring 4-6 hours to complete.
 The trail begins at the bustling Moraine Lake parking lot, but don't let the crowds deter you—most visitors stick to the lakeshore, leaving the upper reaches of this hike surprisingly peaceful.
 You'll start on the well-maintained Larch Valley Trail, which immediately begins its steady climb through dense subalpine forest.
 The path is wide and well-marked, making navigation straightforward even for those unfamiliar with the area.

 The first portion of your hike winds through enchanting forests dominated by Engelmann spruce and subalpine fir, with the occasional glimpse of towering peaks through the canopy.
 As you gain elevation, the forest gradually transitions, and you'll begin to encounter the larch trees that give this valley its name.
 These deciduous conifers create one of the Rockies' most spectacular seasonal displays—their needles turn brilliant gold in late September and early October, transforming the entire valley into a glowing amphitheater.